By Dave Shedloski

-The genesis of Muirfield Village Golf Club and the Memorial Tournament dates to 1966, when, just before the start of that year’s Masters Tournament, Nicklaus confided to one of his good friends, Ivor Young, that he wanted to start an event in Columbus that would be as exceptional as the Masters.
+But the genesis of Muirfield Village Golf Club and the Memorial Tournament dates to 1966, when, just before the start of that year’s Masters Tournament, legendary golfer Jack Nicklaus confided to one of his good friends, Ivor Young, that he wanted to start an event in Columbus that would be as exceptional as the Masters.
 A few months later, Young found the densely wooded, rolling tract in what was then rural Dublin that Nicklaus recognized as an area where he once hiked and hunted with his father.

 After several years of acquiring property, construction began on July 28, 1972, and though Nicklaus received some assistance from fellow Ohioan, renowned architect Pete Dye, and land planner Desmond Muirhead, the final product was Jack’s doing.
 His refinements through the years have bolstered Muirfield’s reputation as one of the finest strategic designs in the world.

 “It’s a pretty site.
 When I saw it, I liked the way it flowed through the valleys, and I knew I wanted to create a gallery golf course.
 The valleys were wide enough to accommodate that goal,” said Nicklaus, whose design philosophy came from many sources, but, in particular, from Scioto Country Club, his home course in Columbus designed by Donald Ross.
 “I can’t say I was a golf course designer because I didn’t have much experience.
 I just liked the property.
 When it came to designing the course, it was about finding the best areas.
 There were two creeks that came together at one end of the property, which today is where the creeks come down at 11 and 15.
 We had another creek that came down where the second hole is now, coming down from the fifth hole.
 That creek goes out at the third hole, providing the drainage for the property.
 I just worked myself back through those valleys.”